 The Company continued its focus on silver with the lease option agreement to purchase the West and Tonopah Extension properties through a four-year purchase option from Ely Gold Royalties for payments totaling US\$3 million dollars.
-The transaction is expected to close on April 1, 2020.
-With the addition of the consolidated Tonopah West package to the Company's Silver Cloud project, Blackrock will have strategic interests in two prolific low-sulphidation epithermal districts in Nevada.
+The transaction closed on April 1, 2020.
+With the addition of the consolidated Tonopah West package to the Company's Silver Cloud project, Blackrock has strategic interests in two prolific low-sulphidation epithermal districts in Nevada.
 With a presence on both the Walker Lane and the Northern Nevada Rift, these two strategic projects provide Blackrock with a significant position on two prolific gold and silver belts in Nevada.